dhis2/dhis2-server-tools/docs/DHIS2-Database-Connection.md

 After your database configuration, you should be able to connect to the database with psql on the localhost (127.0.0.1).
-Check your firewall settings and hba settings and ensure your application server is allowed to connect to the database, i.e it ip address is whitelisted on pg_hba.conf file.
+Check your firewall settings and hba settings and ensure your application server is allowed to connect to the database, i.e it ip address is white-listed on pg_hba.conf file.
 If it's not, you’ll need to add a line that looks like the line below and restart your database.